LongNguyen1012/My-1st-Project/README.md

 10299 observations (rows) record of each activity for each subject 563 columns, which includes sunject id, activity, and 561 signal variables

-The names of variables are then processed to remove "-" and "()" for ease in further analysis and indexing
+The names of variables are then processed to remove "-" and "()" for ease in further analysis and indexing.

+Subject id is converted to factor and the signal variables are converted to numeric for downstream analysis.

 ##Guide to create tidy data set with the average of each variable for each activity and each subject.